Kristina01111000/Drws_site/README.md

 - make quiz for lesson 3 -> make sure to be careful with this one ;(
 	- try for 8 questions each

-look at emails for edits to site -> mostly doen made words from dr w page

 scorecard link:
 https://docs.google.com/spreadsheets/d/1boqAM_8NBEV09Uq_KDDhTZ4vUAS0WwAquNfRpROXE64/edit#gid=1517792507